 See Caring for parks for more information about protecting our environment and heritage in parks.

 The area around Kondalilla Falls was first protected in 1906 as a small recreational area and became national park in 1945.
-Since then various additions of land, including former State forest, have increased that park's size to 1591ha.
+Since then, additions of land have increased the park's size to 1591ha.